tomvisions/assessment/README.md

 # The stacks I've build so far.

+## HostZoneCdkStack
+This stack builds HostZone and certification for the domain name (in this case - tc-testing.xyz)

 ## VPCStack
 This stack builds the VPC for the Fargate docker container - VPC ID is stored in SSM paramated since it's not possible to read an output of it for other stacks.